Understanding Debt Consolidation

 The time required to complete each debt relief option and recover from its credit impact varies significantly.

 Debt consolidation offers a clearer, shorter timeline to becoming debt-free with minimal long-term consequences.
-Debt settlement may resolve debts faster in some cases, but the credit damage extends years beyond the final settlement, affecting your financial options long after the debt is resolved.
+Debt settlement may resolve some debts faster, but the credit damage extends years beyond the final settlement, affecting your financial options long after the debt is resolved.

 Risks and Consequences